TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-hardware-networking-devices.md

     cloudEnvironments="public"
 />

-# Azure Stack network devices
+# Azure Stack Network Devices
 The Azure Stack solution requires a resilient and highly available physical infrastructure to support its operation and services.<br>

-The network infrastructure for Azure Stack consists of several logical networks that are configured on switches.
+The network infrastructure for Azure Stack consists of several logical networks that are configured on physical switches.
 These logical networks integrate with the top-of-rack (TOR), baseboard management controller (BMC), and border (customer network) switches.<br>

-Additional troubleshooting and support information are available from the hardware vendor for the network switches included in your Azure Stack environment.
+See your hardware vendor’s field replaceable unit (FRU) documentation for detailed steps that are specific to your Azure Stack integrated system.

 ## **Recommended documents**